sgrvinod/a-PyTorch-Tutorial-to-Text-Classification/README.md

 # Objective

-**To build a model that can classify a text document as one of several categories.**
+**To build a model that can label a text document as one of several categories.**

-Text classification is among the most ubiquitous and useful applications of neural networks.

-Depending on the data available, the methods may vary – from naive combinations of word embeddings, to text encoders pre-trained elsewhere on other tasks, to full-fledged classifiers that are built from the ground up.

-In this tutorial, we will consider this last type, made possibly by an abundance of labeled data.
  We will be implementing the [Hierarchial Attention Network (HAN)](https://www.cs.cmu.edu/~hovy/papers/16HLT-hierarchical-attention-networks.pdf), one of the more interesting and interpretable text classification models.

-This model not only classifies a document, but **also _chooses_ specific parts of the text – both sentences and individual words – that it thinks are most important.**
+This model not only classifies a document, but also _chooses_ specific parts of the text –  sentences and individual words – that it thinks are most important.

 ---

+> "I think I'm falling sick.
+There was some indigestion at first.
+But now a fever is beginning to take hold."

 ![](./img/health.png)

 ---

+> "I want to tell you something important.
+Get into the stock market and investment funds.
+Make some money so you can buy yourself some yogurt."

 ![](./img/finance.png)

 ---

+> "How do computers work?
+I have a CPU I want to use.
+But my keyboard and motherboard do not help."

+> "You can just google how computers work.
+Honestly, its easy."

 ![](./img/computers.png)